 Antihistamine pills can give you quick and powerful relief for allergy symptoms, including runny nose, sneezing, and itchy, watery eyes.
 They work by blocking a substance called histamine, which your immune system makes in response to allergens.
 Antihistamines are available over-the-counter and by prescription.

-If you're at risk for a severe, life-threatening allergic reaction (anaphylaxis), your kit should have injectable epinephrine, such as EpiPen or Twinject.
+If you're at risk for a severe, life-threatening allergic reaction (anaphylaxis), your kit should have injectable epinephrine, such as EpiPen.
 It can stop or curb the dangerous reaction some people have to certain foods, medications, or insect stings.
 A severe reaction may include swelling of the airways, difficulty breathing, and a significant drop in blood pressure.
 Severe reactions can be life-threatening if they're not treated right away.

 Skin Creams and Lotions